 According to his NASM record, Bertrandias was, from 1926-1929, the "Army Air Corps Manager of the Western District", with responsibilities for Army relations with Douglas and Boeing Aircraft Companies.
 We can assume his flights with Douglas and his Company's airplanes that brought them to Tucson were in support of those duties.

 In 1929, he resigned the military and became assistant general sales manager for the Fokker Aircraft Corporation of America, based in New York.
+In his role with Fokker, he flew the Fokker F-32 NC333N west on its maiden flight to Los Angeles in April 1930.
+The link takes you to sister ship, NC334N, on the Peterson Field site.
 From 1932 to 1938 he was Export Sales Manager for Douglas Aircraft.
 American Aviation, November 1, 1938, announced his appointment as Vice President, continuing his role in export sales.

 One source in his NASM file states he was an Early Bird of aviation, but I find no mention of him among the membership listings of that organization.